-Themes and Planning Priority 2024 Towns and Villages: Planning Priority 1 Prepare accessibility/mobility maps for each commercial centre of Adelong, Batlow, Tumbarumba and Tumut by 2024.
-Towns and Villages: Planning Priority 2 Monitor dwelling approvals and completions on an ongoing basis.
-Towns and Villages: Planning Priority 3 Report annually on projects funded and completed under the Heritage Assistance Fund.
-Over a five-year period (2021-2025) produce Masterplans and commence construction in accordance with the Masterplans for Tumbarumba, Batlow and Adelong.
-Growth: Planning Priority 1 Facilitate rail trail investigation and investment including: Seek funding assistance to prepare concept designs and initial cost estimates for the: Tumut to Batlow Rail Trail; Tumbarumba to Batlow Rail Trail Link; Rosewood to Ladysmith Rail Trail; and Rail Trail Enhancements (Ongoing).
-Growth: Planning Priority 2 Stage 1 of the upgrading of Brindabella Road to be concluded by 2024 (subject to funding).
-Feasibility and design of a proposed Education and Business Centre of Excellence is accomplished by 2022.
-Construction commences in 2024 (subject to funding).
-Natural Environment: Planning Priority 1 Applications for residential and rural residential subdivisions will be required to indicate the location of existing trees to be retained and those to be removed.
-Natural Environment: Planning Priority 2 Monitor and report on consumption of energy and water annually.
-Natural Environment: Planning Priority 3 Formulate a climate risk assessment and implementation policy by December 2024.
+Themes and Planning Priority 2024 Towns and Villages: Planning Priority 1 M1 Prepare accessibility/mobility maps for each commercial centre of Adelong, Batlow, Tumbarumba and Tumut by 2024.
+Towns and Villages: Planning Priority 2 M5 Monitor dwelling approvals and completions on an ongoing basis.
+Towns and Villages: Planning Priority 3 M12 Report annually on projects funded and completed under the Heritage Assistance Fund.
+M13 Over a five-year period (2021-2025) produce Masterplans and commence construction in accordance with the Masterplans for Tumbarumba, Batlow and Adelong.
+Growth: Planning Priority 1 M14 Facilitate rail trail investigation and investment including: Seek funding assistance to prepare concept designs and initial cost estimates for the: Tumut to Batlow Rail Trail; Tumbarumba to Batlow Rail Trail Link; Rosewood to Ladysmith Rail Trail with the initial stage focusing on examination of the link from Rosedale to Tarcutta; and Rail Trail Enhancements (Ongoing).
+Growth: Planning Priority 2 M19 Depending on the results of the feasibility investigation, Stage 1 of the upgrading of Brindabella Road to be concluded by 2024 (subject to funding).
+Natural Environment: Planning Priority 1 M25 Applications for residential and rural residential subdivisions will be required to indicate the location of existing trees to be retained and those to be removed.
+Natural Environment: Planning Priority 2 M29 Monitor and report on consumption of energy and water annually.
+Natural Environment: Planning Priority 3 M36 Formulate a climate risk assessment and implementation policy by December 2024.
+Infrastructure: Planning Priority 3 M42 Report on the advocacy to other levels of government undertaken in respect of strategic infrastructure projects specified in Snowy Valleys Advocacy Plans, commencing 2020.
+M43 Level of assistance provided to the Brungle-Tumut Land Aboriginal Council in respect of the preparation of a Development Delivery Plan by 2024.